 Conflict Of Interest

 My general approach to the topic is explained in the following text, which was published by Wolke Verlag:

 Tammen, H: Conflict Of Interest – A Personal Genetic Data Sonfication, in: Sonifikation: Transfer ins Musikalische / Sonification: Transfer into Musical Arts, Program book for the Sonification Festival by BGNM, Hofheim: Wolke, 2017.

-The text below is from June 2017, so it does not include recent developments.
-Some of the thoughts and criticisms I voiced on one of the panels during the festival are added at the end of this page, plus information about newer versions of the piece that use other means of sound generation.
+The text below is from June 2017, written before the premiere.
+Some of the thoughts and criticisms I voiced on one of the panels during the festival are added at the end of this page, plus information about newer versions of the piece (as in the above YouTube video) that use other means of sound generation.

 Hans Tammen: Conflict Of Interest (For DNA Dataset)